ITensor/website/docs/book/intro.md

 Similarly in ITensor, tensor indices are objects with unique identities.
 Constructing an index in ITensor looks like:

-    Index s1("site 1",2);
+    Index i("index i",3);

-The resulting Index <code style="border:none;">s1</code> has a size, or bond dimension of 2.
-Upon creation it gets indelibly stamped with an internal ID number; all copies of <code style="border:none;">s1</code>
-carry this same ID number.
-(The string "site 1" is the name of this Index only for printing purposes.)
+The resulting Index has a size, or bond dimension of 3.
+Upon creation it gets indelibly stamped with an internal ID number; all copies of this Index carry this same ID number.
+(The string "index i" is the name of this Index only for printing purposes.)

+Having made a few Index objects i, j, k, one can construct ITensors

+    ITensor B(i);
+    ITensor C(j,i);
+    ITensor D(i,j,k);

+and set their elements (as shown in [[this chapter|book/itensor_basics]]).

 Since matching indices can be recognized by their ID, tensor contraction in ITensor is simply